KevinJustinYu/Stock-Market-Analysis/README.md

 daily_update.bat is a windows batch file that can be used by windows task scheduler to automatically schedule daily updating of company statistics.

-# TO DO
+# Projects in Development

-Design and build webapp to display results.
-Users should be able to create a profile, input their portfolio, see automated insights + screened stocks that are undervalued.
+A webapp is being designed and built to display results.
+Users should be able to create a profile, input their portfolio, see automated insights + screened stocks that are undervalued/transaction recommendations.

-Build methodology for testing.
-Test daily models on historic prices.
-See how long the horizon is for the actual prices to reach the predicted prices.
-Run trading stragegy on historic data and validate results.
-(IN PROGRESS)
+Infrastructure is being build for testing valuation.
+Daily models are being tested on historical data/prices.
+One goal is to see how long the horizon is for the actual prices to reach the predicted prices.
+Ideally we run the trading algorithm on historical prices and returns get outputted, so we can see how the algorithm compares to the market.

-Implement neural net using PyTorch, so allow for continuous daily training rather than training on the entire market for a single day.
-(IN PROGRESS)
+A neural net is being implemented using PyTorch, to allow for continuous daily training rather than training on the entire market for a single day.
+This could potentially outperform XGBoost.

 # License